 EVERY WEDNESDAY.
-We will be open to the public again each Wednesday between 11am and 4pm from 9 December.
+We will be open to the public again each Wednesday between 11am and 4pm when restrictions are again lifted.
 Please enjoy the calm and quiet of the space whilst observing a safe distance from each other.

 Discover a tranquil world of art, fashion & history